MicrosoftDocs/customer-insights/ci-docs/journeys/unified-profile-segment-creation.md

 ---
-title: Creating Segment using Unified Profiles and Customer Measures from CI-D
+title: Create segments using unified profiles and customer measures from Customer Insights - Data
-description: Learn how to create segment using unified profiles and customer measures from CI-D in Dynamics 365 Customer Insights - Journeys. ms.date: 01/09/2024 ms.topic: article
+description: Learn how to create segments using unified profiles and customer measures from Customer Insights - Data in Dynamics 365 Customer Insights - Journeys. ms.date: 01/12/2024 ms.topic: article
 author: alfergus
 ms.author: alfergus